Skip to main content

 Puget Sound Metro Region

-Seattle, Bellevue, Renton, Kent: Tech giant campuses (Amazon, Microsoft), downtown high-rise construction, seismic retrofitting requirements, waterfront development.
-Eastside (Bellevue/Redmond) tech boom.
+Seattle, Bellevue, Renton, Kent: Tech giant campuses (Amazon, Microsoft), downtown high-rise construction, seismic retrofitting, waterfront development.
+Eastside tech boom drives commercial construction.

 Tacoma, Federal Way: Port of Tacoma expansion, industrial construction, South Sound residential growth, logistics facilities.